ondrejsevcik/knowledge-base/books/elegant-puzzle.md

 - Vision
     - Aspirational document that enable individuals who don’t work together closely to make decisions that fit together closely

+### Metrics and baselines

+- After some time, discussion shift from projects to goals
+    - Goals let you define "what", not "how"
+- Defining clear goals takes a practice

+1. a **target** states wher you want to reach
+2. a **baseline** identifies where you are today**
+3. a **trend** describes the current velocity
+4. a **time frame** sets bounds for the change

+> Example: In Q3, we will reduce time to render our frontpage from 600ms to 300ms.
+In Q2, render time increased from 500ms to 600ms.